Fatty Liver (MASLD) Care in Chula Vista

 Medication Options (Case-by-Case, Evidence-Based)

-When to Refer (or Co-Manage)
+When to Refer (or Co-Manage with Hepatology)

-Persistent ALT elevation, imaging concern, or discordant non-invasive tests
+Persistent ALT elevation or discordant tests

 Neighborhoods We Serve